jurgenheine/Marlin-with-Anycubic-i3-Mega-TFT/README.md

 * Hotend limitation at 250°. (can be too small for petg and ABS but good limit for V5 hotend)
 * Hotend fan can run at 12V (maybe put 85-90% instead of 100% for the fan otherwise it cool to much)
 * Special menu from Derhopp active.
 New entry in the menu to put hotend in maintenance position
+* M600 advanced pause can be managed from menu
+* Filament lack will trigger M600 (use "Speed" entry in the TFT menu and then "OK" to resume)
 * More tests to do to see if everything is ok

 ************